 For complex nose and sinus infections and diseases, Image Guidance System (IGS) is required during surgery. that Dr Dennis Chua is accredited to do this.
 The sinuses are located near critical structures like the eye and the brain.
 Accuracy and precision during surgery is necessary to ensure complete removal of diseased tissues and minimize the chance of injury to the critical structures.
 Having IGS during surgery to treat sinus infection is akin to driving with GPS (navigation), it allows the use of sinus equipment to treat each of the diseased sinuses accurately.

 - There can be some blood-stained mucus discharge from the nose in the first 24 hours after surgery.
 This will lessen after that.

-- You may experience some nasal congestion due to the dressings applied by our Ear, Nose and Throat Specialist, Dr Dennis Chua applies within the nose and sinus to expedite wound healing.
+- You may experience some nasal congestion due to the dressings applied by our Ear, Nose and Throat Specialist, Dr Dennis Chua, within the nose and sinus to expedite wound healing.
 This will be removed the following day.

 - The results of any histology sent (for example for polyps) will take 3 working days for the final results to be out.

 - You may feel slightly giddy due to the anaesthetic effects.
 Be careful when you move about.

-- Do not agitate the wound in the nose and sinuses by frequent throat clearing or trying to clear the nose.
+- Do not agitate the wound in the nose and sinus by frequent throat clearing or trying to clear the nose.
 This can result in bleeding.

 - Be gentle around the nose and oral cavity.
 If you find a lot of mucus or phlegm in the throat, you can swallow it.

 - If you feel the urge to sneeze, do so with the mouth open.
 Sneezing results in airspeeds of up 150Kmh and can traumatise the wounds in the nose and sinuses.

 - Avoid straining or heavy lifting in the first 2 weeks after the operation.
-Intense physical exertion are not recommended.
+Intense physical exertion is not recommended.